Battle of Dandanaqan: Battle

 During the march of Mas'ud's army to Sarakhs, the Seljuq raiders harassed the Ghaznavid army with hit-and-run tactics.
 Swift and mobile Turkmens were better able to fight battles in the steppes and deserts than was the conservative heavily-laden army of Ghaznavid Turks.
 Seljuq Turkmens also destroyed the Ghaznavids' supply lines and so cut them off the nearby water wells.
 This seriously reduced the discipline and the morale of the Ghaznavid army.

 On May 23, 1040, around 16,000 Seljuk soldiers engaged in battle against a starving and demoralised Ghaznavid army in Dandanaqan and defeated them near the city of Merv destroying a large part of the Ghaznavid forces.
+Mas'ud fled to India, was overthrown, and was finally murdered in prison.

 Aftermath

-The Seljuks occupied Nishapur, Herat, and besieged Balkh.
+The Seljuks captured Herat, Sistan, Pushang, Ghur which was put in charge of Musa Yabghu bin Seljuk and besieged Balkh.
 By 1047, Tughril had coins minted in Nishapur calling him, al-Sultan al-Mu'azzam and Shahanshah.

-Mas'ud fled to India, was overthrown, and was finally murdered in prison.
+Seljuks lost Khurasan to Khwarazmian Empire in 1138 AD and the latter lost it to Ghoris in 1173 AD.